 The Sky Lakes Emergency Department sees nearly 30,000 patients each year.
-We are always open, always at attention, and can handle any life-threatening medical emergency of any nature.
-Read the department's 2017 annual trauma report (PDF).
+We are always open and can handle life-threatening medical emergencies of any nature.
+Read the Sky Lakes Trauma Program's 2018 annual report (PDF).

 As medical professionals, we want to help you be healthy and safe.
 Check out the topics below.